 - 1. An overall environmental assessment study area and the rationale for its boundaries; - 2.
-Fortune's chosen spatial boundaries for the assessment of potential impacts for each of the valued components considered; and, - 3.
+Fortune's chosen spatial boundaries for the assessment of potential impacts for each of the valued components considered; and - 3.
 The temporal boundaries chosen for the assessment of impacts on each valued component.

-3.2.4 Description of the Existing Environment
+3.2.4 Description of the existing environment

 A detailed description of the existing environment is required, including current status and trends for all valued components.
-Wherever possible, the developer is responsible for providing a clear picture of what typical environmental conditions in the environmental assessment study area existed prior to industrial activity occurring.
-This must consider the current state of the baseline conditions, and the natural range of background conditions.
+Wherever possible, the developer is responsible for providing a clear picture of what typical environmental conditions existed in the environmental assessment study area prior to any industrial activity occurring.
+This must consider the current state of the baseline conditions and the natural range of background conditions.